estherchinda/estherchinda/README.md

 ## Hi there 👋

+My name is Esther Chinda, and I am a fullstack developer.
+I'm currently interning at @Bernode Hub, a remote tech company.
+I'm mainly interested in creating exciting user interfaces and writing logic for whatever project I have at hand.

+Merry Christmas everyone!

 <!--
 **estherchinda/estherchinda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.